 Contact Our Vancouver Uncontested Divorce Lawyers Today

-An uncontested divorce has dramatic savings of time and cost when compared to a traditional divorce.
+An uncontested divorce has dramatic savings of time and cost as compared to a traditional divorce.
 However, specific requirements must be met.
 The experienced and knowledgeable lawyers at Spectrum Family Law are here to guide you successfully through the process of obtaining an uncontested divorce in British Columbia.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.

 Our Vancouver office is open 8:30 a.m.—4:30 p.m., Mon—Fri.